NAQT Community College Eligibility Rules

 b.
 A player in such a situation must notify NAQT 7 calendar days before s/he competes for the second squad.

-A player may appear for only one community college squad in a given competition year.
-If a player has, or will have, a student affiliation with more than one school or campus in a given competition year, the player must choose the squad for which s/he will play.
+A player may appear for only one squad representing a post-secondary institution in a given competition year.
+If a player has, or will have, a student affiliation with more than one post-secondary institution in a given competition year, the player must choose the squad for which s/he will play.

 If a player's home campus has an active academic competition program, a player from that campus must play with that campus' squad.